 What to Look for When Seeking Residential Treatment

-• Accreditation and/or Licensure – each state has it’s own licensure requirements for mental health treatment centers, and even though the qualifications to get licensed may vary slightly, every residential treatment center is required to be licensed.
-In addition to licensure, many RTCs seek additional accreditation, meaning they have gone through a series of evaluations to reach certain standards.
+- Accreditation and/or Licensure – each state has its own licensure requirements for mental health treatment centers, and even though the qualifications to get licensed may vary slightly, every residential treatment center is required to be licensed.
+In addition to licensure, many RTCs seek additional accreditation, meaning they have undergone several evaluations to reach certain standards.
 While not required, choosing an RTC that is accredited in addition to being licensed only ensures quality of care.

 Alternative Treatment Options

-• Outpatient – outpatient settings may refer to a variety of services or treatment modalities, such as individual therapy, group therapy, or support groups.
+- Outpatient – outpatient settings may refer to a variety of services or treatment modalities, such as individual therapy, group therapy, or support groups.
 These services may take place at a community mental health facility or a private practice.
-Outpatient mental health services are considered the lowest level of care, as no overnight stay or intensive programming is involved (outpatient services are scheduled at the patient’s discretion, meaning they seek appointments on an “as needed” basis).
+Outpatient treatments are considered the lowest level of care, as no overnight stay or intensive programming is involved (outpatient services are scheduled at the patient’s discretion, meaning they seek appointments on an “as needed” basis).

-• Partial Hospitalization Programs (PHPs) – also called “day-programs,” PHPs are outpatient programs where patients attend at least six hours per day of programming.
+- Partial Hospitalization Programs (PHPs) – also called “day programs,” PHPs are outpatient programs where patients attend at least six hours of programming per day.
 This level of care is often part of a step-down approach to aftercare for patients leaving a residential treatment program or hospitalization.

-If your teen is experiencing a mental health disorder, behavioral disorder, or they’re struggling with addiction—don’t give up hope.
-Polaris Teen Center has helped countless teens understand their mental health disorder, develop healthy coping mechanisms and strategies, and regain control of their lives.
+If your teen is experiencing a mental health disorder or behavioral disorder, or they’re struggling with addiction — don’t give up hope.
+Polaris Teen Center has helped countless teens understand their mental health disorders, develop healthy coping mechanisms and strategies, and regain control of their lives.
 We commonly work with teens experiencing major depressive disorder, bipolar disorder, anxiety disorders, PTSD, ADHD, and more.
+Addressing underlying trauma is crucial in tackling mental health concerns and behavioral issues in teens.

 Polaris is your ideal choice for residential treatment.
 We are a residential teen treatment center utilizing a highly individualized and comprehensive approach to care.
 Our expert staff of doctors and mental health professionals are trained to work specifically with teens experiencing a range of mental health and behavioral disorders.
 At Polaris, we focus on equipping your teen with the tools and resources they will need to manage their condition to ensure that they can live a happy, productive, and fulfilling life.
 When your family is in a time of crisis, remember this important fact: you are not alone.